slonigiraf/whitepaper/giraf/ENG.md

 It can be argued that the practice of buying and selling laws, also known as lobbying, is a global norm that is generally accepted and serves as an important tool for creating consensus in society.
 This in turn can lead to economic well-being, as seen in the United States with its well-established lobbying practices.

+## Is lobbying bad or good?

+Lobbying is the act of attempting to influence decisions made by government officials, typically by private interest groups, individual citizens, or organizations.
+Lobbying can take many forms, including contacting government officials directly, providing information to support a particular position, and participating in public campaigns to promote a particular cause.

+There are both potential positive and negative aspects to lobbying.
+Some of the potential benefits of lobbying include:

+- Advocating for causes that align with the values and interests of the group or individual doing the lobbying
+- Providing a way for individuals or groups to have a voice in the political process and shape public policy
+- Offering a way for groups to bring important issues to the attention of decision-makers

+However, there are also potential negative aspects to lobbying, including:

+- The potential for special interests to exert disproportionate influence on the political process, potentially at the expense of the general public
+- The potential for lobbying to be used to advance the interests of certain groups over others, leading to inequality and injustice
+- The potential for lobbying to create a sense of cynicism among the public, as people may feel that their voices are not being heard and that decisions are being influenced by powerful interests

+Overall, the effects of lobbying can be both positive and negative, depending on the specific circumstances and how it is conducted.
+It is important for lobbying to be transparent and accountable in order to ensure that it serves the public interest and does not undermine democracy.

 ## Direct democracy and laws

-This paper proposes a solution for using legislation and lobbying to coordinate small groups of people in the creation of documents that are beneficial for them.
+This paper proposes a solution for using legislation and transparent lobbying to coordinate small groups of people in the creation of documents that are beneficial for them.
 The proposed approach involves several key steps:

 - Any person can publish a new law by specifying the cost of the law, or the amount of money that the author is willing to distribute to the rest of the group.
 - Other members of the group can weaken the law by reducing its value through their own contributions of money to the group.